godotengine/godot/modules/game_help/Terrain3D/doc/docs/import_export.md

 * R16 Height map aka RAW.
 See below.

 ### Height map
 * Only `exr` or `r16/raw` are recommended for heightmaps.
 Godot PNG only supports 8-bit per channel, so don't use it for heightmaps.
-It is fine for external editing of control and color maps which are RGBA.
+It is fine for external editing of the color map which is RGBA.
 See [Terrain3DStorage](../api/class_terrain3dstorage.rst) for details on internal storage.
 * R16: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, etc. The extension should be `r16` or `raw`.
 Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere (such as in the name).
 * `Photoshop Raw` is not R16.
 Use [exr](https://www.exr-io.com/) for photoshop.
 * [Zylann's HTerrain](https://github.com/Zylann/godot_heightmap_plugin/) stores height data in a `res` file which we can import directly.
 No need to export it, but his tool also exports `exr` and `r16`.

 ### Control map
 * Control maps use a proprietary format.
 We only import our own format.
-Use `exr` to import an image you have previously exported from this tool.
+Use `exr` to export or reimport only from this tool.

 ### Color map
 * Any regular color format is fine, `png` is recommended.
 The alpha channel is interpretted as a [roughness modifier](https://terrain3d.readthedocs.io/en/stable/api/class_terrain3dstorage.html#class-terrain3dstorage-property-color-maps) for wetness.